RedLanternTech/redlanterntech.github.io/about.md

 Experience with cloud services such as anti-virus, backup, and remote management

-Experience with Remote Monitoring and Management Solutions from Solarwinds
+Experience with Remote Monitoring and Management Solutions from Solarwinds/N-Able

 Knowledge in Security Practices, Risk Management, Encryption,